-On December 6, 1960, Major League Baseball awarded Los Angeles and Washington, D.C., expansion franchises that would play in the American League beginning in April 1961.
+On December 6, 1960, the American League awarded Los Angeles and Washington, D.C., expansion franchises that would play in the league beginning in April 1961.
 With only four months to put a franchise together, Los Angeles owner Gene Autry first hired Bob Reynolds as team president and Fred Haney as general manager.
 When it came time to pick a field manager, their first choice was Casey Stengel, who had been fired by the New York Yankees after the 1960 season.
 Stengel turned down the offer but provided insight on players he thought would be of immediate help to the Angels.
 With just eight days to prepare for the expansion draft, the three executives took Stengel’s advice to heart, and on December 14 they chose right-handed pitcher Eli Grba of the Yankees, making him the first player ever chosen in an expansion draft and the first player in Angels history.1

 A native of Chicago, Eli Grba was born on August 9, 1934.
 His father, Joseph Grba, left the family early on, leaving his mother, Eva, to raise her only child as a single parent.
 Working as a waitress during the day and a factory worker at night, she afforded Eli the opportunity to participate in sports as a child.
 He became a three-sport star at Bowen High School on Chicago’s South Side.
 “Basketball was my favorite,” Eli said, “even after I made the major leagues I played semipro in the offseason, sometimes as many as 40 games.”2

 Baseball was the sport that came calling, however, as Grba’s exploits at Bowen and in summer leagues attracted the attention of Boston Red Sox scout Chuck Koney.
 After graduating in the spring of 1952, Grba signed with the Red Sox and was sent to play at Salisbury, North Carolina, of the Class-D North Carolina State League.